DevExpress/devextreme-demos/JSDemos/Demos/Gantt/Validation/description.md

 * A parent task and its last child ends at the same time.
 * A parent task's progress is a summary progress of its child tasks.

 The **Gantt** processes changes in task values before they are saved to a database.
-The component displays a popup window with a list of available actions if an error can be handled in several ways.
+The UI component displays a popup window with a list of available actions if an error can be handled in several ways.